ResMed Inc. (NYSE:RMD) CEO Michael J. Farrell Sells 14,683 Shares

-ResMed Inc. (NYSE:RMD – Get Free Report) CEO Michael J. Farrell sold 14,683 shares of ResMed stock in a transaction dated Monday, October 7th.
-The stock was sold at an average price of $231.91, for a total value of $3,405,134.53.
-Following the sale, the chief executive officer now owns 464,169 shares of the company’s stock, valued at approximately $107,645,432.79.
-This represents a 0.00 % decrease in their position.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
+ResMed Inc. (NYSE:RMD – Get Free Report) CEO Michael J. Farrell sold 14,683 shares of the stock in a transaction on Monday, October 7th.
+The shares were sold at an average price of $231.91, for a total transaction of $3,405,134.53.
+Following the transaction, the chief executive officer now owns 464,169 shares of the company’s stock, valued at $107,645,432.79.
+This trade represents a 0.00 % decrease in their position.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.

-ResMed (NYSE:RMD – Get Free Report) last issued its earnings results on Thursday, August 1st.
-The medical equipment provider reported $2.08 EPS for the quarter, topping the consensus estimate of $2.03 by $0.05.
+ResMed (NYSE:RMD – Get Free Report) last released its quarterly earnings data on Thursday, August 1st.
+The medical equipment provider reported $2.08 earnings per share for the quarter, beating the consensus estimate of $2.03 by $0.05.
 ResMed had a return on equity of 25.00% and a net margin of 21.79%.
-The company had revenue of $1.20 billion during the quarter, compared to analyst estimates of $1.22 billion.
-During the same quarter last year, the firm earned $1.60 EPS.
-The business’s revenue was up 6.9% on a year-over-year basis.
-Sell-side analysts predict that ResMed Inc. will post 9.02 EPS for the current fiscal year.
+The firm had revenue of $1.20 billion during the quarter, compared to the consensus estimate of $1.22 billion.
+During the same period in the previous year, the company posted $1.60 earnings per share.
+The firm’s quarterly revenue was up 6.9% on a year-over-year basis.
+Analysts expect that ResMed Inc. will post 9.02 earnings per share for the current fiscal year.

 ResMed Increases Dividend